 Younger family members can help with navigating the digital sphere

 Separate studies in Italy,¹⁰ Taiwan¹¹ and Australia¹² all showed that sometimes older adults are not open to learning more digital skills or using them.
-For some, the fact that their younger family members could carry out digital tasks on their behalf was reason enough to not want to go the extra mile to learn new skills at an advanced age.
-For others, there was a reluctance to engage in social media cultures such as selfie-taking because it went against their values, interests and needs.
-For yet another group, learning digital technology and using multimedia messages was not most strongly linked to age, education, or gender, but rather, to an accepting attitude towards technology and the perceived usefulness of the new skills to daily life.
+For some, the fact that their younger family members could carry out digital tasks on their behalf was reason enough to not want to learn new skills at an advanced age.
+For others, there was a reluctance to engage in social media cultures such as taking selfies because it went against their values, interests and needs.
+For yet another group, learning digital technology and using multimedia messages was linked less to age, education or gender, but more to an accepting attitude towards technology and the perceived usefulness of the new skills to daily life.

-The above findings underline the fact that digital competences are not a one-size-fits-all, and that there needs to be demonstrable added value to daily life to justify having to learn new digital skills.
-Sometimes older adults are also reluctant to engage in some social media cultures due to a mismatch with their values, interests or needs.
-This highlights the fact that digital inclusion and participation are not just about access, use or skills; non-usage associated with social and generational norms is a reality to keep in mind.
+The above findings show that digital competences are not a one-size-fits-all, and that there needs to be a clear added value to daily life to justify having to learn new digital skills.
+Older adults are sometimes also reluctant to engage in some social media cultures because they go against their values, interests or needs.
+This highlights the fact that digital inclusion and participation are not just about access, use or skills; non-usage associated with social and generational norms is a reality that needs to be considered.

 5. Diverse media use, varied impact

-Like other age groups, adults over 60 use multiple media, not only digital media.
-The impact of this diverse media use varies depending on prior media literacy skills, the competences one has, and the content accessed.
+Like other age groups, adults over 60 use multiple media formats and not just digital media.
+The impact of this diverse media use varies depending on people's prior media literacy skills, the competences they have and the content they can access.

 For instance, two separately conducted studies on the media repertoires of older adults had quite different results.
 In one study,¹³ carried out in the USA, using television as a primary news source was linked to more resilience against online misinformation.
 In Ukraine, however, a study on similar aspects¹⁴ had the opposite results: The study showed that consuming old media, particularly Russian television, was linked to more susceptibility to disinformation and misinformation.
 As such, it is not about which type of media channels are accessed, but about the content they offer.
 In a Korean study,¹⁵ lower digital media literacy was linked to higher levels of loneliness with increased social media use.
 And in Spain,¹⁶ the ability to access, analyze, create, and share various types of messages in different formats across these multiple media was found to be fundamental for social participation and personal fulfilment of senior citizens.
 As such, digital media literacy seems to matter as a factor in whether media access has positive or negative impact.